plugdata-team/plugdata/Resources/Documentation/vanilla/list-tosymbol.md

 inlets:
   1st:
   - type: list
-    description: list of character codes to convert to a symbol.
+    description: list of character codes to convert to a symbol
 outlets:
   1st:
   - type: symbol
-    description: converted symbol from list of character codes.
+    description: converted symbol from list of character codes
 draft: false
 ---
 Convert from list of numeric character codes to symbols.